 - 1. All "Section" references are to the Internal Revenue Code of 1986, and the regulations promulgated thereunder. - 2.
-What constitutes a foreign currency contract has traditionally been limited to foreign currency forwards.
-See Notice 2007-71, in which the Internal Revenue Service states that it and the Treasury Department do not believe that foreign currency options are foreign currency contracts as defined in Section 1256(g)(2).
+Historically, many practitioners believed that only foreign currency forwards, not options, could constitute a foreign currency contract.
+See Notice 2007-71 in which the Internal Revenue Service states that it and the Treasury Department do not believe that foreign currency options are foreign currency contracts as defined in Section 1256(g)(2).
 Whether foreign currency options are included in Section 1256 is now uncertain given Wright v.
 Commissioner, 809 F.3d 877 (6th Cir.
-7 January 2016), where the Sixth Circuit held that OTC foreign currency options could be foreign currency contracts. - 3.
+7 Jan.
+2016), in which the Sixth Circuit held that OTC foreign currency options could be foreign currency contracts. - 3.
 Section 1256(b)(1)(B). - 4.
-Note that while there is a single currency, renminbi, there are both offshore and onshore rates.
-We could not find any listing of futures contracts based on the onshore currency rate on an Section 1256 qualified board or exchange.
+While there is a single currency, renminbi, there are both offshore and onshore rates, and it is not clear whether these should be considered separate currencies for Section 1256 purposes.
+We found limited trading for the onshore currency rate on a Section 1256 qualified board or exchange.